YuriPerro/go.move/README.md

 2. cd go.move
 ```

-💻 Install the dependencies and start the server:
+💻 Install the dependencies and start the server

 ```
 3. yarn install